-Despite being a little pricey in the supermarkets for such a small container, I have become a self-diagnosed hummus addict, which is an expensive addiction to have.
-That’s when I had an epiphany and decided to make my own hummus!
-And it is absolutely delicious, with a perfectly creamy texture, so how could I not share the recipe with you?
+As a self-diagnosed hummus addict, I’ve realised it can be a little pricey in the supermarkets for such a small container – an expensive addiction to have for a student!
+So I decided to make my own hummus, and have never looked back.
+It is even more delicious when homemade, with a perfectly creamy texture, so how could I not share the recipe with you?

 - 1.5 cups (350g) canned chickpeas